Katie Hopkins: Personal life

 Hopkins' first husband was Damian McKinney, a former Royal Marine and founder and chief executive of the company McKinney Rogers; they married in September 2004 in Exeter.
 He was married to another woman when they first met; she has admitted to having "stolen" him.
 McKinney left Hopkins for another woman soon after the birth of the couple's second daughter.
 While working at the Met Office, she met Mark Cross, a married design manager.
 In 2010, her marriage to Cross was filmed as part of the reality game show Four Weddings, which is shown on the satellite and cable channel Sky Living.

-Hopkins formerly suffered from epilepsy; she was being hospitalised around once every 10 days in early 2014, she told Decca Aitkenhead: "When I have a fit at night, my arms come out.
-They dislocate.
-So I have to go into hospital to have them relocated.
-That's happened 26 times in the last nine months".
+Hopkins formerly had epilepsy; she was being hospitalised around once every 10 days in early 2014, she told Decca Aitkenhead.
 The seizures could occur up to 10 times at night, according to Sathnam Sanghera who interviewed her for The Times in mid-2015.
 They began in her late teens whenever she fell asleep and did not respond to prescribed drugs, she said in 2017.
 In a piece for The Sun, published the following August, she announced she was undergoing surgery to help prevent seizures.
 In mid-November 2015, her condition led her to fall to the ground in the street injuring her face, and an ambulance was called.
 In February 2016, she underwent surgery in which a portion of her brain was removed to relieve the severity of the condition.
 Hopkins tweeted a month later that the operation was a success.
 "I am no longer an epileptic", she tweeted.
-According to Hopkins, the surgery has, however, led to complications.
+According to Hopkins, the surgery had led to complications.

 Hopkins sold her Exeter home in March 2018 for £930,000.
 She applied for an individual voluntary arrangement in May 2018 to avoid bankruptcy, after the libel case brought by Jack Monroe.